Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Algorithms for SFVS in Chordal Graphs

 \subsection{Part~\Rome{2}: The Divide-and-Conquer Procedure}

 In this subsection, we present the second part of \texttt{WholeAlg}, which focuses on the divide-and-conquer procedure to handle inner terminals.
 This part follows Part~\Rome{1} of \texttt{WholeAlg}.
-Hence, we always assume that the input instance in this part is thin and contains some inner terminals.
+Hence, we always assume that the input graph in this part is thin and contains inner terminals.